maldorne/maldorne.org/source/_posts/en/2020/08/01/summer-2020-updates.md

   - [Novedades]
 ---

-Changes and updates to the mudlib in its **v20.07 Anduin** version:
+Changes and updates to the mudlib in its **v20.07 Anduin** version.
+This post will be updated during the summer:

 ### Player updates